-Short-term investments consist of three term deposits, all maturing in August 2021, with one term deposit earning interest at a rate of 1.25% and two term deposits earning interest at a rate of 1.60% per annum.
+Short-term investments consist of three term deposits, with one maturing in August 2022 and two maturing in August 2023.
+One term deposit is earning interest at a rate of 0.55% with the remaining two term deposits earning interest at a rate of 0.85% respectively per annum.